lecamole/DDOTI-GCN-Circular/README.md

 # DDOTI-GCN-Circular
 Code for creating the GCN circular of a DDOTI-Fermi GBR observation

-It's only necessary to specify the date of the day when there was a DDOTI observation from a Fermi/GBM alert.
+It's only necessary to specify the date of the DDOTI observation of a Fermi GBM alert.
-You will also need credentials to access the DDOTI Pipeline webpage.
+You will also need the GCN circular template and the credentials to access the DDOTI Pipeline webpage.

 ## A Quick Example
 To obtain the circular for a DDOTI observation on Feb 1st 2021: